dev-rvk/ADM/README.md

 - [x] <strong>Screen Capture</strong> - Screen cast of the android device on the app.
 - [x] <strong>ADB-Shell</strong> - Opens command window in the app to access and manage the file system.
 - [x] <strong>Network Logs</strong> - Displays all the incoming and outgoing connections made by the device.
+- [x] <strong>Emulators</strong> - We have two hardware emolators working that are hardcoded for now

 ## 🔮Future Scope

+- Replace all the server side app openings so that the client can access the devices connected to the server.
 - An Emulator-Manager which will have the option of creating custom emulators and allow us to emulate software and hardware version of different devices with different android versions.
 - In-built File-Manager.
 - Login/Logout system.